hydrodynamicstability/statquotes/README.md

   - G. E. P. Box (2006)

   - *Improving Almost Anything:  Ideas and Essays*, revised edition.
 Wiley.

+- "The mathematics of statistics, in fact, has a way of becoming interesting to the mathematician just at the point at which it ceases to be useful to the statistician."

+  - Michael Healy (1998)

+  - Discussion of the papers on 'statistics and mathematics'.  *Journal of the Royal Statistical Society D*, 47 (2):  279.

 - "If we waited for all the epsilons and deltas to be supplied before we used techniques that statistical common sense suggests, we would be technical paupers.
 Mathematical rigor is desirable, but its absence is not a just basis for rejection.
 To adopt a stricter policy would be to succumb to a different kind of rigor."